 Pesticides Alter Gut Microbiota

 Another way that pesticides can impair brain function is due to their ability to damage the gut and alter the microbiota that are present there.
 The gut has a significant impact on the brain.
 About one hundred million neurons and thirty different neurotransmitters line our alimentary canal and is known as the enteric nervous system or often referred to as our gut-brain or second brain.
 In conjunction with the brain in our head, this network regulates gut function and digestion, but it also has a strong influence on our mental state and emotional well-being.
-Signals are transmitted from the gut to the brain and vice versa through the vagus nerve.
+All the disruption to neurotransmitters we have discussed can impair the gastrointestinal tract and its ability to function properly.
+Furthermore, signals are transmitted from the gut to the brain and vice versa through the vagus nerve.
 Too much, too little, or the wrong type of microbe in the gut can lead to profound mental health disturbances, including, but not limited to an impaired ability to bond emotionally and feel compassion or empathy, aggression and violence, and even psychoses.

 It is believed that microbes in the gut may utilize the vagus nerve to transmit signals to the brain that can impair neurotransmitter production and function.
 And some species of bacteria create ammonia (a neurotoxin) as a byproduct as they utilize our protein for survival, while others cause elevations in glutamate, histamine, and D-lactate (also neurotoxic in excess) and lower levels of dopamine and serotonin.